Paul Twitchell: Eckankar

-It is believed it was Twitchell's second wife who suggested that he adapt some of his spiritual education into a new religion.
+It is believed that Twitchell's second wife suggested that he adapt some of his spiritual education into a new religion.
 Twitchell said her encouragement was a spark for him to do something more with his writings.
-Critics state that at first Twitchell claimed his teachings were new but that he eventually referred to them as an ancient science that pre-dated all other major religious belief systems.
-Others say this interpretation is based on comments Twitchell made before he officially started Eckankar, when he was promoting what he called his "Cliff-Hanger" philosophy, which was an "outsider's" view on modern society.
-Those were indeed his own views and ideas.
-However, once he launched Eckankar in October 1965, he always referred to it as being an ancient teaching.
-In his book Eckankar: The Key to Secret Worlds, Twitchell lays out wide-ranging examples of the teaching down through history, while also explaining his own personal experiences with his teacher, "ECK master Rebazar Tarzs."
+Critics say that at first Twitchell claimed his teachings were new but that he eventually said they were an ancient science that predated all other major religious belief systems.
+Others say this interpretation is based on comments Twitchell made before he officially started Eckankar, when he was promoting what he called his "Cliff-Hanger" philosophy, an "outsider's" view on modern society.
+Those were indeed his own views and ideas, but once he launched Eckankar in October 1965, he always called it an ancient teaching.
+In his book Eckankar: The Key to Secret Worlds, Twitchell lays out wide-ranging examples of the teaching through history while also relaying his personal experiences with his teacher, "ECK master Rebazar Tarzs."
 The actual existence of "Rebazar Tarzs," like that of other Theosophical and ECK masters, remains disputed, since there is no evidence that anyone has seen Tarzs, other than the faith claims of Twitchell and his followers.
-Some believe Tarzs was a persona created by Twitchell to cover his previous associations with Kirpal Singh etc, or to provide the public with the image of a personally powerful and intellectual teacher.
+Some believe Tarzs was a persona Twitchell created to cover his previous associations with Kirpal Singh etc., or to provide the public with the image of a personally powerful and intellectual teacher.

-After founding Eckankar, Twitchell wrote and published a series of books and personal study discourses, as well as giving talks around the world, writing thousands of letters to students, and continuing to write articles for magazines.
+After founding Eckankar, Twitchell wrote and published a series of books and personal study discourses, gave talks around the world, wrote thousands of letters to students, and continued to write articles for magazines.
 He wrote a series of articles shortly after starting Eckankar that some critics have raised concerns about.
 In a series that Twitchell referred to as "The Man Who Talks To God," he poked fun at gurus, including himself.
 He says that he wrote the series in exchange for getting a booklet printed on Eckankar, during a time when he couldn't afford it himself.
 In that column he gave out spiritual advice, claiming to communicate with God about the problems of those who wrote to him.
-He included prophecy, predicting that the Vietnam War would end in 1968 and that Lyndon Johnson would be elected President of the United States for a second time.
+He included prophecy, predicting that the Vietnam War would end in 1968 and that Lyndon Johnson would be reelected president of the United States.
 Many of his answers were concluded with the words "I HAVE SPOKEN!"